Skip to content

 Second-largest base for smartphone production

-India has established itself as the second-largest base for smartphone production globally.
-Major companies such as Apple, Samsung, Xiaomi, and Google are assembling their smartphones in India, contributing to the country's position among the top five global manufacturers.
-Annually, India produces over 330 million smartphones.
+India has established itself as the world's second-largest center for smartphone production.
+Major players such as Apple, Samsung, Xiaomi, and Google are now building their devices in India, a shift that has propelled the country into the top five global manufacturers.
+The nation produces over 330 million smartphones annually.

 Industrial Scale-Up

-The production of electronics in India has shown remarkable growth.
-It increased from approximately $105 billion in FY 2023 to estimated figures of $250–300 billion in the next five years, with an ambitious target of $300–500 billion by 2030.
+India's electronics manufacturing sector has seen remarkable growth.
+It started at about $105 billion in FY 2023.
+Projections are now eyeing $250–300 billion over the next five years, with a bold target of $300–500 billion by 2030.

 Boom in Exports

-Electronics exports have seen a significant surge.
-In April 2024, exports increased by about 25% year over year, reaching approximately $2.65 billion.
-"Made-in-India" phones are now being exported to regions like West Asia, Africa, and the United States, highlighting India's growing export capabilities.
+Electronics exports, in particular, have seen a significant increase.
+In April 2024, they jumped by roughly 25% compared to the previous year, reaching around $2.65 billion.
+"Made-in-India" phones are sent to places like West Asia, Africa, and the United States, that highlights India's growing export strength.

 Blog image